robbytables/bug-free-invention/unit-3-oop/instructor-resources/13-classes/13-classes-slides.md

 * Be created with the `accountType` property (either `"savings"` or `"checking"`).
 * Keep track of its current `balance`, which always starts at `0`.
 * Have access to `deposit()` and `withdraw()` methods, which take in an integer and update `balance` accordingly.
-* Have a class-level variable tracking the total amount of money in all accounts, adding or subtracting whenever `balance` changes.

 **Bonus:** Start each account with an additional `overdraftFees` property that begins at `0`.
 If a call to `withdraw()` ends with the `balance` below `0`, then `overdraftFees` should be incremented by `20`.